 There are some strategic decisions and priorities that can be implemented as a matter of policy, to ensure that CCTV requirements are not overlooked in any planning application process.
+This will form part of the work of the once established Steering Group.
 A combined holistic approach to both transport and the road infrastructure should be taken jointly with those charged with the improvement and development of the borough and those with the community safety responsibility.
-This will enable all relevant departments to consider the implications of the impact of traffic management, anti-social behaviour or other crime in order that this can be measured and appropriate methods weighted and costed for prior to planning permissions being granted.
+This will enable all relevant departments to consider the implications of the impact of traffic management, anti-social behaviour or other crime in order that this can be measured, and appropriate methods weighted and costed for prior to planning permissions being granted.
 This might include the provision of CCTV cameras or just the ducting infrastructure to be installed during the construction phase of works but which will enable cameras to be added later if necessary.
-Costs for the maintenance and on-going, pro-active monitoring also need to be taken into account.
+Costs for the maintenance and ongoing, pro-active monitoring also need to be considered.
 In the same way that Planning Permissions could be more widely used by other Council departments to initiate works during the same phase of building works, those responsible for highways works within the Council may carry out works in isolation to other Council departments when road, footpath or other street works take place.
 If these were notified to other departments and in particular the Safer Merton, it could be possible to ensure dual works take place and all implications considered.
 If communication and notifications are made between the Safer Merton and the Future Merton team about where intended roadworks/development of areas are to take place, the opportunity for joint funding and the installation of ducts or cameras could be considered as a joint, holistic approach.